cbstodd/colinstodd-com-jekyll/_posts/code/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 ```

-I'm yet to find a fix for the IntelliJ IDE's.
-I know it would be similar to the VSCode snippets but I haven't found one that works yet.
-If you know, please contact me or let me know in the comments so that I can include those.
+I'm yet to find a fix for the IntelliJ IDE.
+I know it would be similar to the WebStorm and VSCode snippets, but I haven't found one that works yet.
+If you know, please contact me or let me know in the comments so that I can include those here to help future on-lookers.
 Also, if you have any more info, I'm happy to work with you to post those on this page.
 Hope this helps some of you!

 Happy Coding!!!! 😃